Plaxie/Python_Terminal_Games/README.md

 **✅: Completed, ☑️: Incomplete, ◯: Not Begun, ❕:In mind, Don't plan to; any time soon**

 More Can be suggested 😅

+Short note on the games: SOS and 4R|4B, both are similar except their win-condition so both would have similar or almost the same code reutilised to accommodate 4R|4B from SOS.